benfjohnson/developer-dot/_drafts/deprecated/index.md

 </td>
 </tr>
 <tr>
-<td>R</td>
+<td valign="top">R</td>
-<td><a href="http://developer.avalara.com/api-docs/api-reference/rest-curl/estimatetax">AvaTax Test Connection</a> button</td>
+<td valign="top"><a href="/api-reference/avatax15.php#estimateTax">AvaTax Test Connection</a> button</td>
-<td>Tests the connection to the AvaTax service and verifies the AvaTax credentials.
+<td valign="top">Tests the connection to the AvaTax service and verifies the AvaTax credentials.
 This is an important element to allow for successful troubleshooting of the AvaTax service.
 Optional – display license key expiration date upon successful connection response.</td>
 </tr>
 <tr>
-<td>R</td>
+<td valign="top">R</td>
-<td>Control – Disable Document Committing</td>
+<td valign="top">Control - Disable Document Committing</td>
-<td>In order for this connector to be used in conjunction with other integration to AvaTax, the user must be able to control which connector is used for committing documents to AvaTax.
+<td valign="top">In order for this connector to be used in conjunction with other integration to AvaTax, the user must be able to control which connector is used for committing documents to AvaTax.
 From a technical standpoint, simply use DocType = SalesOrder on all calls and suppress any non-getTax calls (i.e. cancelTax, postTax).</td>
 </tr>
 <tr>
 <td valign="top">R</td>